-Toning up is one of those things that's always talking about in fitness, but not everyone is actually sure what it really is.
+Toning up is one of those things that’s always talked about in fitness, but not everyone is sure what it really is.
 It involves almost every aspect of health and fitness, but actually understanding it is crucial to getting there yourself.

-To get toned, you essentially need to be cutting down your percentage of body fat and slightly building muscle mass to an extent you want.
-(Don't worry, you won't become a bodybuilder.)
-A lot of people jump straight into the myth that muscle turns to fat over time, or that you can turn fat into muscle, but that's not how it works.
-You can, however, do both at the same time to help with the right toning up plan, if you do it the right way.
+To get toned, you essentially need to be cutting down your percentage of body fat and slightly building muscle mass to the extent you want.
+(Don’t worry, you won’t become a bodybuilder.)
+Unfortunately, many people jump straight into the myth that muscle turns to fat over time or that you can turn fat into muscle, but that’s not how it works.
+You can, however, do both simultaneously to help with the right toning-up plan if you do it the right way.

 There are a variety of toning exercises that can be done to achieve a more ‘defined’ body, but as mentioned, it involves commitment.
 It’s not just about lifting a few weights and doing a bit of cardio.
 You will need to exercise 3-4 times a week with a rest in between, focusing on weight training and full-body workouts.

-The best way to actually do it well is not as black and white as you may like it to be.
-It's realistically going to be a combination of the two titans of exercise that are cardio AND weight training.
+The best way to do it well is not as black and white as you may like it to be.
+It’s realistically going to be a combination of the two titans of exercise: cardio and weight training.

 More compound exercises (like these) are great for burning the most calories possible while still building muscle.
-Cardio exercises are the best for burning calories per workout, so they're vital too. you need to find the right balance for you really, but it's likely going to be a pretty even split.
+Cardio exercises are the best for burning calories per workout, so they’re vital too.
+You need to find the right balance for you, but it’s likely going to be a pretty even split.
 Just focus on that all-important calorie deficit daily.
-You need to be having a net calorie intake less than your maintenance calories, through exercise AND through diet for the most effective toning up regime.
+You need to have a net calorie intake of less than your maintenance calories through exercise and diet for the most effective toning-up regime.

 When using weights, heavier weights with higher repetitions will help burn fat faster, enabling your body to build stronger muscle tissue in the process too.
 That’s the best place to start.
 Free weights and weight machines can all help you to achieve a more defined and toned body.

-Aside from kettlebell swings and bicep curls, using free weights when performing exercises such as lunges, squats and sit-ups slingshots your progress too!
+Aside from kettlebell swings and bicep curls, using free weights when performing exercises such as lunges, squats, and sit-ups slingshot your progress too!
 They further strengthen your muscles and core while increasing your metabolism to burn more fat.

-If your primary goal is to tone up, you definitely shouldn’t ignore cardio workouts.
-Cardio is an effective way to increase your metabolism which essentially will burn fat faster and help in the toning up process.
-The best cardio workout is HIIT or interval training for burning calories per workout, but the best way to do it is to find what you enjoy.
-You'll find it much easier to keep it up long term.
+If your primary goal is to tone up, you shouldn’t ignore cardio workouts.
+Cardio is an effective way to increase your metabolism, which essentially will burn fat faster and help in the toning-up process.
+Of course, the best cardio workout is HIIT or interval training for burning calories per workout, but the best way to do it is to find what you enjoy.
+In addition, you’ll find it much easier to keep it up long-term.

-In order to sustain a healthy weight and lose weight safely, reduce your daily calorie intake and cut out processed and unhealthy foods/ snacks, and replace them with unprocessed food and fresh fruit and veg.
+To sustain a healthy weight and lose weight safely, reduce your daily calorie intake, cut out processed and unhealthy foods/ snacks, and replace them with unprocessed food, fresh fruit, and veg.

-These are the three pillars of toning up, and if you use them all as best you can, you'll see the benefits in the long run.
-Toning up is one of the most efficient goals to reach, but it's always wise to prioritise calorie burn above weight training progress. the muscle will build up gradually.
+These are the three pillars of toning up; if you use them all as best, you’ll see the benefits in the long run.
+Toning up is one of the most efficient goals to reach, but it’s always wise to prioritise calorie burn above weight training progress; the muscle will build up gradually.